Winnebago County Court Records

 Most family court records are public, but certain documents carry confidentiality restrictions.
 Financial disclosure statements filed in divorce cases, for example, are typically not available for public inspection.
 Records involving juvenile proceedings, adoptions, and certain domestic abuse matters may also be restricted.

-Requests for family court records can be made in person at the Clerk of Courts or by mail.
-Eligible requestors should provide the case number, full party names, and the specific documents requested.
+To request family court records, visit the Clerk of Courts in person or send a request by mail.
+Include the case number, full party names, and the specific documents you need.
 Family court forms — including mediation, custody, and general court forms — are available through the Family Court Services forms page.

 Marriage and Divorce Records